mlflow/mlflow/docs/source/python_api/mlflow.metrics.rst

 your retrieval model.
 The function should take a Pandas DataFrame containing input queries and ground-truth relevant doc IDs, and return a DataFrame with a column of retrieved relevant doc IDs.

 A "doc ID" is a string that uniquely identifies a document.
-All doc IDs should be entered as a list of doc ID strings.
+Each row of the retrieved and ground-truth doc ID columns should consist of a list of doc IDs.

 Parameters: